Celebrating Black Futures all year long

 Talk Starters: a Black Futures book club

-This year, we’re excited to partner with A Kids Co. to launch Talk Starters, a free online book club for kids, parents, and caregivers.
+Throughout 2025, we partnered with media company A Kids Co. to present Talk Starters, a free online book club for kids, parents, and caregivers.

-Talk Starters will empower you to have important conversations with kids about race, racism, and diversity — using books we love to help you along the way.
+Our Talk Starters meet-ups helped grownups have important conversations with kids about race, racism, and diversity — using books we love to help along the way.
+You can catch the replays any time here on our site.

 Representation matters